phillipclarke29/terraformexample/README.md

 8. Follow the on screen instructions
 9. Watch it install all the good stuff
 9. It does not work!!!!! but you get the gist

+### To delete EVERYTHING - PLEASE NOTE THIS DELETES EVERYTHING

+1. Login to azure
+2. Choose Resources Groups
+3. Choose ...
+4. Then delete - PLEASE NOTE THAT THIS DELETES EVERYTHING
+5. Then confirm